codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-06-ra4.md

 ./your_program.sh
 ```

-It will then add multiple locations using the `GEOADD` command.
+It will add multiple locations using the `GEOADD` command.

 ```
 $ redis-cli